python/cpython/Doc/faq/windows.rst

       return _resultobj;

-   Alas, Py_None is a macro that expands to a reference to a complex data structure called _Py_NoneStruct inside pythonNN.dll.
+   Alas, Py_None is a macro that expands to a reference to a complex data structure called _Py_NoneStruct inside python3.X.dll.
 Again, this code will fail in a mult-compiler environment.
 Replace such code by:

    .. code-block:: c